Raksha001/somnia-colosseum/README.md

 Somnia Colosseum is a decentralized application (dApp) that transforms DeFi trading into a competitive, skill-based social game.
 It provides a trustless and non-custodial platform where two traders can engage in a head-to-head "duel," wagering cryptocurrency on who can achieve a higher trading performance over a set period.
 The entire process—from wagering to judging and payout—is automated and secured by smart contracts and a backend referee service.

-This project was built for the **Somnia hackathon**, leveraging the network's high-performance, low-latency, and EVM-compatible infrastructure to create a real-time, engaging trading experience.
+This project was built for the **Somnia DeFi Mini Hackathon**, leveraging the network's high-performance, low-latency, and EVM-compatible infrastructure to create a real-time, engaging trading experience.

 ### 💡 Core Concept & Vision